iFrostizz/rlp-rs/README.md

     - Option
 - Rust doesn't support specialization yet.
 For this reason, use `serde_bytes` when annotating data that needs to be interpreter as bytes.
 For an example, look at [Transaction](types/src/transaction.rs).
 Reading material: https://serde.rs/impl-serialize.html#other-special-cases
+Additionally, `serde_bytes` had to be forked because there is no hard requirement on the size of bytes in the RLP representation.
+For instance, all zeros are removed to save some space.
+That means that `serde_bytes` has to be a bit more forgiving regarding arrays, it has been patched to prepend these `0` manually when deserializing to an array.
+- Because of the caveats of some Ethereum structure:
+    - No representation of Option, although the block may have additional fields
+    - Transaction envelope contains a prefix byte for all transactions besides the Legacy one

+    The deserialization sometimes has to be implemented manually.
+    Some rudimentary parsing of the "raw rlp" which is represented by the `Rlp` struct is provided.
+    You can see the implementation of `Block::from_bytes`.

 ## TODO